 Being curious about certain skills is the first indication to show that you actually may have a hidden talent for that activity or job.
 Leaning to do what always seemed interesting to you, means you get to do a job that you love in the future.

 The courses offered by vocational schools are usually driven by the demands of the economy.
-These institutions are able to customize their programs to harmonize with what employers are eagerly looking for.
+These institutions can customize their programs to harmonize with what employers are eagerly looking for.

 In general, technical education programs tend to be more affordable than academic educational programs.
 This gives you greater financial freedom and considerably less debt compared to academic pursuits.